wp-plugins/easy-social-icons/readme.txt

 Donate link:
 Tags: easy social icon,easy social icons,social icon,social icons,social,social share,follow,followus,follow us,share,icon
 Requires at least: 3.5
-Tested up to: 4.2.4
+Tested up to: 4.3.1
 Stable tag: 1.2.4.1

-You can upload your own social icon, set your social URL, choose whether you want to display vertical or horizontal.
+Using this social media plugin you can upload your own social icon, set your social URL, choose whether you want to display vertically or horizontally.

 == Description ==

-You can upload your own social icon, set your social URL, choose whether you want to display vertical or horizontal.
-You can use the shortcode <strong>[cn-social-icon]</strong> in page/post, template tag for php file <strong>&lt;?php if ( function_exists('cn_social_icon') ) echo cn_social_icon(); ?&gt;</strong> also you can use the widget <strong>"Easy Social Icons"</strong> for sidebar.
+You can upload your own social icon, set your social URL, choose whether you want to display vertically or horizontally.
+You can use the shortcode <strong>[cn-social-icon]</strong> in page/post, template tag for PHP file, <strong>&lt;?php if ( function_exists('cn_social_icon') ) echo cn_social_icon(); ?&gt;</strong> also you can use the widget <strong>"Easy Social Icons"</strong> for the sidebar.

-<strong>There is no predefined/built-in social icon added in this plugins, you have to upload your own custom social icons first.</strong>
+<strong>There is no predefined/built-in social icon added in this plugin, you have to upload your own custom social icons first.</strong>

 If you are using <strong>wordpress version lower than 3.5</strong> please use "Easy Social Icons" version
 <a href="https://downloads.wordpress.org/plugin/easy-social-icons.1.0.zip">1.1</a>